matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 The default font has changed from "Bitstream Vera Sans" to "DejaVu Sans".
-"DejaVu Sans" is an improvement on "Bistream Vera Sans" that adds more international, and math characters, but otherwise has the same appearance.
+"DejaVu Sans" is an improvement on "Bistream Vera Sans" that adds more international and math characters, but otherwise has the same appearance.
 Latin, Greek, Cyrillic, Armenian, Georgian, Hebrew, and Arabic are `all supported
 <http://dejavu-fonts.org/wiki/Main_Page>`__ (but right-to-left render
 is still not handled by matplotlib).
-In addition to the practical, DejaVu contains a sub-set of emoji support
+In addition , DejaVu contains a sub-set of emoji symbols

 .. plot::